juho-creator/Graphing-Pikachu/README.md

 <br />

-**Step 2 :** Created a parabolic equation with a variable constants A,B, and C each for controlling concavity, X and Y position of the graph to match with the picture.
-The following parabolic equation was used : 'Y = A((X - B)^2) + C'
+**Step 2 :** Created a parabolic equation with a variable constants A,B, and C for controlling concavity, X and Y position of the graph to trace certain parts of pikachu.
+The following parabolic equation was used : $Y = A((X - B)^2) + C$
 <br />
 <br />

-**Step 3 :** Once the graph matches with the picture, certain parts were removed using domains and range.<br />
+**Step 3 :** Once the graph matched with the picture, unnecessary parts of the graph were removed using domains and range.<br />
 ![Pikachu_-_Chrome_2023-05-28_16-24-58_AdobeExpress](https://github.com/juho-creator/Graphing-Pikachu/assets/72856990/88e56472-a879-4144-8cb2-e50f300d62f0)
 <br />
 <br />